REVIEW: King John at the RSC - Stratford Herald

 However, the razzle-dazzle overwhelms at times, and alas can’t save the second half from becoming a bit raggle-taggle.
 Too often characters burst onstage, garble some lines, then rush off again – plot lost.
 It’s telling that some of the most memorable bits are not the flash and pomp, but the stiller moments where the acting and story are simply put to the fore.

-Constance – brilliant and believable, her ‘Grief fills the room up of my absent child’ monologue plucks the very heart from your chest.
+Notable performances include Charlotte Randle as distraught and desperate mum Constance – brilliant and believable, her ‘Grief fills the room up of my absent child’ monologue plucks the very heart from your chest.
 Getting much mileage and laughs from the Cardinal role, Katherine Pearce comes over like a particularly fierce Mancunian matriarch popping in from a Victoria Wood sketch – love her.

-Lending real heart to the play, 11-year-old Ethan Phillips’ Arthur, by turns querulous, brave and loving, is a profoundly touching performance – especially in the pivotal scene with Hubert, a nuanced performance from Tom McCall.
+Lending real heart to the play is 11-year-old Ethan Phillips’ Arthur, by turns querulous, brave and loving, is a profoundly touching performance – especially in the pivotal scene with Hubert, a nuanced performance from Tom McCall.

 Rosie Sheehy as the titular king proves she is infinitely worthy of the ambitious casting – she has a fresh, naturalistic style not too dissimilar to the bedroom-based vlogging pop heroes of modern times; and she delivers the verse with a wonderful clarity.
 Not sure I fully understood where she is coming from at times, but maybe that’s the point – power and youth combine to create an unstable combustion.